Frequently Asked Questions

 Don Riso and Russ Hudson have outlined the key compatibility issues between each combination of Enneagram types in their forthcoming book, Growing Relationships, a large excerpt of which appears on this website.

-A Which books do you recommend about the Enneagram?
+Which books do you recommend about the Enneagram?

 Naturally, we recommend our best-selling books on the Enneagram as being those that present the most complete and accurate descriptions of the types and the system as a whole.
 They also offer a great deal of insight and practices for using the Enneagram in your personal life.
 Furthermore, we continually revise all of our books so that they contain the newest, most precise work about the Enneagram system available anywhere.
 For advanced students, we recommend two books in particular, Character and Neurosis by Claudio Naranjo and Facets of Unity (about the Holy Ideas) by A. H. Almaas.